-The Theology major is built on the understanding of theology as “faith seeking understanding,” and equips students with the knowledge to pursue that process.
-Courses in the Theology major are designed to deepen your understanding of your faith, examine it critically, and learn the language and ways of thinking necessary to articulate it in a clear, coherent and meaningful manner.
+The theology degree program at The Woods is built on the understanding of theology as “faith seeking understanding,” and equips students with the knowledge to pursue that process.
+Courses in the theology degree program are designed to deepen your understanding of your faith, examine it critically, and learn the language and ways of thinking necessary to articulate it in a clear, coherent and meaningful manner.
 The Theology major prepares you to enter into an intelligent and informed dialogue with both the world at large and your own faith community.

 Theology is a truly integrative discipline that draws from many other disciplines as tools for its methodology: philosophy, psychology, sociology, cultural anthropology, history, art, music, literature and the natural sciences.

 The College offers the following degrees and programs :

 - Campus: Choose a traditional classroom experience by getting your degree on campus at one of the oldest Catholic colleges in the nation.

 - Online: Earn your degree through our online seminary program.
 Take advantage of the flexibility of Online Degrees and obtain your online theology degree through Woods Online.

 Theology graduates have found careers in a variety of areas including:

 - Service ministry: counseling; hospice work; pastoral care in health care facilities; soup kitchens and thrift stores; retreats; youth ministry; campus minister.

 - Religious education: Director of Religious Education; leaders of the Rite of Christian Initiation for Adults; faith development; religion teacher; curriculum designer.

 - Publishing: writing and/or editing diocesan or denominational newspapers; editing magazines and journals; book and magazine reviews; religious education materials.